rsms/inter/CONTRIBUTING.md

-# Contributing to the Interface font project
+# Contributing to the Inter UI font project

-First off, thank you for considering contributing to Interface.
+First off, thank you for considering contributing to Inter UI.
 It's people like you that make the Internet such a great place.

 Following these guidelines helps to communicate that you respect the time of